pagopa/pn-cicd/cd/README.md

   - _codestar-connection-arn_: AWS CodeStar connection to use for microservice repository checkout.
     Microservice pipelines checkout and use CFN templates for storage and runtime definition.

+## Add a new component to CD Pipeline

+To add a new component and create its CD pipeline:

+- add the definition in _cd/configs/pn-cfg.json_
+- run the _bootstrap.sh_ script

+i.e.:  `cd/bootstrap/bootstrap.sh cd/configs/pn-cfg.json cicd dev uat`

+Note: _bootstrap.sh_ script is idempotent and deploy only the new components added.

 ## TODO
  - PN-665 Multiregion Pipeline